How to deliver superior value to your clients? You should understand their needs better than anyone else, and then deliver on those needs.

-Let me try to help by outlining steps from Value Innovations methodology and tools, that we find helpful in many problem-solving situations.
+I will try to help you by outlining steps from Value Innovations methodology and tools, that I find helpful in many problem-solving situations.
 I’ll show you a simple 5-step process that should answer most common questions and issues of understanding your clients and delivering superior value.

-This is the first crucial question.
-Especially in B2B world, different stakeholders have different needs and complex relations.
+This is the first crucial question, especially in B2B world.
+Different stakeholders have different needs and complex relations.
 And it can be really daunting to understand whose needs you should really understand.
 It is helpful to present those relations graphically, in a form of diagram.
-This way we can identify stakeholders and their flow of using the product, communication, and decision-making process.
+This way you can identify stakeholders and their flow of using the product, communication, and decision-making process.

 - Who uses the product and why?

 - Who is a decision maker for its purchase?

 - What criteria are used for decision making?

 - What the communication and decision-making process currently looks like?

 In Value Innovations terminology, the diagram of product and communication flow is called Value Chain or Value Web.
 Stakeholder you really need to understand is Most Important Customer (MIC).
 There is also a 3 question tool to identify the MIC, and you can find out more about it in the video at the end.